Westpeaks/Monitoring-Grafana/Monitoring-Tools.md

 3. **Server Services**
 4. **Windows Disk Space, CPU, and Memory**

 While exploring the different sections, the appropriate response to any issues discovered should be a site assessment.
+Let's take a look at the different sections.

-#### Rabbit MQ and Solr
+### Rabbit MQ and Solr

 ![image](https://github.com/user-attachments/assets/f8d25f1c-a1ba-4006-b07d-495ad3b257e1)